AdobeDocs/commerce-php/src/pages/developer/components/object-manager/index.md

 ## Usage rules

-The Magento framework uses the `ObjectManager` to generate and inject the classes declared in your constructor.
+Adobe Commerce and Magento Open Source use the `ObjectManager` to generate and inject the classes declared in your constructor.
 Classes should not ask for the `ObjectManager` itself as a constructor dependency.

 You do not call the object manager directly because the framework handles this automatically.